Runbook Automation

 Runbook Automation will take care of security patching, protection, monitoring, and ensuring compliance with industry standards.

 Runbook Automation can be evaluated and purchased under the Automation category here (opens new window).
 PagerDuty and Runbook Automation accounts are separate at the moment,however, Single Sign On (ex.
 Okta or Azure AD) for both products can be configured resulting in a unified login experience.
 Read the doc on how to configure SSO with Rundeck.

 # Runbook Automation and Process Automation differences

-Runbook Automation and Process Automation are 99% the same in terms of features.
+Runbook Automation and Process Automation share the same software foundation.
 However, there are differences stemming from the different deployment architectures in what user classes and plugins are available and how job execution is carried out.

 # User roles and classes

 The Opsadmin and FullAdmin roles are not available in Runbook Automation, and a user cannot assign those user classes.
 The highest privileged user role is the AppAdmin which allows full access to manage content (like projects, jobs, node sources etc) but cannot change any infrastructure configuration for the customer account instance.
 Read more about the different roles.